Smart Equipment Financing

 - 2 min read

 Equipment loans are business loans designed to help companies purchase new or used equipment, ranging from vehicles and heavy machinery to computers and specialized tools.
-The purchased equipment usually serves as collateral for the loan, making it easier for small businesses to qualify and often resulting in lower down payments and interest rates than traditional unsecured loans.
+The equipment serves as collateral for the loan, making it easier for small businesses to qualify and often resulting in lower down payments and interest rates than traditional unsecured loans.

 How Do Equipment Loans Work?